 For the most part, this was a new thing for the American-led avant garde.
 The abstract expressionists and their peers most often worked to avoid reference and instead to expunge the past from their work: Jackson Pollock worked to free his canvases from Picasso.
 Motherwell pushed out Matisse.
+Pollock and Clyfford Still wouldn’t have dreamed of referring to each other’s work in their own canvases.
 Seemingly everyone embraced and then sought to diminish references to biomorphic surrealism.
 (The exception came along in Robert Rauschenberg, who made references to art history and new art in his work, most especially the recent art of Jasper Johns.)

 But roughly concurrent to when Baltz began Prototypes, that began to change and American artists again became willing to talk to each other in their work.
 In 1965, when Baltz was a freshman, Roy Lichtenstein began his series of ’Brushstroke’ paintings that both lampooned and distilled abex.
 In 1971, when Baltz was earning his MFA at Claremont Graduate School, Rauschenberg launched his underrated ‘cardboards’ series, in which he deconstructed the art of his peers and then used almost nothing but cardboard boxes to ‘re-make’ it.
 (The period of self-examination devolved from synthesization to direct appropriation, as in Sherrie Levine’s “After Walker Evans” pictures.)
 [Image: Lichtenstein, Red and White Brushstrokes, 1965.]